 22.5 Pay Status - Meetings.

 Meetings and discussions on the grievance held with the Employer in connection with this grievance procedure shall normally be held during the University's regular business hours, or as mutually agreeable, and no deduction in pay status shall be made for the grievant or steward for reasonable time spent in such meetings or discussions during the employee's scheduled duty hours.
 The work schedule of the grievant will be seriously considered in the scheduling of the grievance meetings.
 Time off for employees and Stewards shall be granted by supervision following a request, but in consideration of job responsibilities.
 If the requested time off cannot be granted, the parties shall arrange for time off at the earliest possible time thereafter.

 22.6 Grievance Withdrawal.

-A grievance may be withdrawn in writing at any time by mutual agreement of both parties and if withdrawn shall not be resubmitted.
+A grievance may be withdrawn in writing at any time by the Union or the Employee and if withdrawn shall not be resubmitted.

 22.7 Steps of the Grievance Procedure.

 All grievances shall be processed in accordance with the following procedure.
 Grievances over final counseling or dismissal will begin at Step Two.
 For all other grievances, the parties may agree to waive Step One.
 For grievances filed directly at Step Two, the grievant will have thirty (30) calendar days from the occurrence of the situation, condition or action that caused the grievant to file.